Scholarships

 3. Application – a scholarship application packet will be provided to the applicant upon successful completion of the interview.
 An essay describing the applicant’s passion for learning and for giving back to Haiti will be a part of the packet.
 Notarized High School (secondaire – last 4 years) grades transcripts and 3 written references will be needed with the application.
 Applications must be complete in order to be considered.
 If you have questions while completing the application we encourage you to contact us early via e-mail – we are happy to respond.
 Get your applications in early.

 4. Selection of Scholars – all scholarship recipients are reviewed and selected by an independent scholarship committee.
-Again, these scholarships are available case-by-case.
+Again, scholarships are awarded case-by-case based on the student and availability of a scholarship.

 Application Due Dates: Applications due 1st week in February (to Le Flambeau Foundation office in U.S., original documents)